 Firstly, TorGuard offers a number of separate buying options, and they are all quite different.
 So you’ll need to pick the right free trial option for your needs.
 Here’s a quick summary of the choices:

 - Anonymous proxy – the cheapest option, priced at $5.95 per month.
 The proxy isn’t actually a full VPN.
-While it will hide your IP address, it offers far less protection.
+While it will hide your IP address, it protects your HTTP traffic only, excluding such activities as torrenting.

 - Anonymous VPN – this is more like it.
 TorGuard’s basic VPN package costs $9.99 per month.
 Check out the features in more detail below.

 - Privacy bundle – this package features the VPN as well as TorGuard’s “anonymous email” solution, which provides off-shore email storage, unlimited storage space and privacy features such as forward secrecy.
-It’s about $2 more expensive than the VPN on its own.
+It’s less than $2 extra compared to the VPN on its own.

-If you’re only interested in trying TorGuard free of charge, the second option is the one to go for.
-Avoid the proxy – it simply doesn’t provide the same level of protection.
+If you’re only interested in trying TorGuard free of charge, the second or third option is the one to go for.
+Avoid the proxy – it simply doesn’t provide the same level of protection, especially if you already a using a full VPN service from another provider.

 What do you get with the TorGuard VPN?